 Distance to Glasgow from Edinburgh: 75 km (46 miles)

 Of course, we had to include Glasgow on a list of Edinburgh day trips because it is just so close and definitely a city worth visiting when you are in Scotland.

 Glasgow has a little bit of everything – from numerous free galleries and museums like The Kelvingrove to the “best shopping outside of London” on Buchanan Street and Princes Square!

 The modern buildings mix with the history of Glasgow – from Glasgow Cathedral to the Necropolis (a welcoming graveyard where people watch the sunset).

 As a cultural hub, there’s never a dull moment.
 You can go out in Merchant City – the main district to grab food and drinks.
-There’s even a large music scene with over 130 weekly musical events in the evenings.
+There’s even a large music scene with dozens of weekly musical events in the evenings.

 How to Get to Glasgow from Edinburgh

 There are many ways to get to Glasgow from Edinburgh: driving, by train, or even the bus.
 The two centres are well-connected so it should be pretty easy whichever method you choose.

 Driving from Edinburgh to Glasgow

 Take the M8 between the two centres.
 The drive is about 75 kilometres (46 miles) and should take around one hour (without traffic).